ichaiwut/mvc-template/README.md

 ## Paginate
 Paginate class for create pagnate when you get the data.
 Base from http://net.tutsplus.com/tutorials/php/how-to-paginate-data-with-php/

-This project create for small use.
+This project create for small project.
-Me and @mikedamoiseau working together.
+Me and [@mikedamoiseau](https://github.com/mikedamoiseau) working together.